ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/2nd Level/Berserk.md

 - **Duration**:
 	- Concentration, up to 10 turns.
 - **Effects**:
 	- You attempt to psionically drive a creature within range into a violent rage.
 They must make a Wisdom saving throw.
-On a failure, they gain [[Berserk Rage]] for the psycast duration, they may repeat the saving throw at the beginning of each of their turns.
+On a failure, they gain [[Berserk Rage]] for the psycast duration, they may repeat the saving throw at the beginning of each of your turns.
 On a success, the psycast ends.
 - **Upcasting**:
 	- You cannot upcast this psycast.